 Where to Start for the Family Ski Trip

 Taking the kids skiing for the first time seems monumental.
 I know, I’ve been there.
-I’m here to help you find a family-friendly ski resort equipped with the right ski school, even for the preschoolers in the car.
+So here’s how to find a family-friendly ski resort equipped with the right ski school, even for the preschoolers in the car.

 When I started skiing in my twenties, it was easy.
-I picked out the perfect outfit, rented some skis, took a lesson and then drank a cocktail.
+I picked out the perfect outfit, rented some skis, took a lesson from the cute ski instructor then drank a cocktail.
 My glamorous ski days started late and ended early.

-Then I became a mom and everything got more complicated.
-My kids, now 9, 12 and 14, started on the slopes when the youngest hit two and the oldest was seven.
+Then I had kids and everything got more complicated.
+My kids, now 11, 15 and 16, started on the slopes when the youngest hit two and the oldest was seven.

 So where do you start if you have never skied before as a family?
 I’ll pass on some pointers from a Ski Mom.